polarityjam/polarityjam/docs/Web-App.rst

 Panel: Compare
 --------------

-For further information we recommend:
+For further reading we recommend:

 .. bibliography::